paich64/C64MEGA65/README.md

 * <kbd>Return</kbd> mounts a disk image
 * <kbd>Run/Stop</kbd> exits the file browser without mounting
-* Remembers the browsing history, i.e. even while you climb directory trees, when you mount the next image, the file selection cursor stands where you left off.
+* Remembers the browsing history, i.e. even while you climb directory trees, when you mount the next image, the file selection cursor is positioned where you left off.
 This is very convenient for mounting multiple subsequent disks of a demo in a row.
 * Support for both SD card slots: The back slot has precedence over the bottom
   slot: As soon as you insert a card to the back slot, this card is being used.
-SD card changes are detected in real-time; also while being in the file browser.
+SD card changes are detected in real-time; also while the file browser is open.
-* While being in the browser you can use <kbd>F1</kbd> to manually select the internal SD card (bottom tray) and <kbd>F3</kbd> to select the external SD card (back slot).
+* Within the file browser you can use <kbd>F1</kbd> to manually select the internal SD card (bottom tray) and <kbd>F3</kbd> to select the external SD card (back slot).
-* The disk image is internally buffered, that means you can remove or switch the SD card even while the C64 is accessing the disk.
+* The disk image is internally buffered, which means you can remove or switch the SD card even while the C64 is accessing the disk.
 * An already mounted drive can be unmounted (i.e. "switch the drive off"), if you select it in the <kbd>Help</kbd> menu using the <kbd>Space</kbd> bar.